d3/d3-voronoi/README.md

 <a name="voronoi_triangles" href="#voronoi_triangles">#</a> <i>voronoi</i>.<b>triangles</b>(<i>data</i>)

 Returns the Delaunay triangulation of the specified *data* array as an array of triangles.
 Each triangle is a three-element array of elements from *data*.
-This is a convenience method equivalent to:
+Equivalent to:

 ```js
 voronoi(data).triangles();